-- The Gustan Cho Team at USA Mortgage is an aggressive VA Lender with no lender overlays.
+- Gustan Cho Associates is an aggressive VA Lender with no lender overlays

-- VA does not originate, fund, or service VA Loans.
+- The U.S. Department Of Veteran Affairs (VA) does not originate, fund, or service VA Loans

-- Many VA mortgage loan borrowers who had a foreclosure with a prior VA Loan may still qualify for another VA Loan.
+- Many VA mortgage borrowers who had a foreclosure with a prior VA Loan may still qualify for another VA

-- There are many times where a VA mortgage loan borrower may not qualify for a VA Loan due to not getting an automated underwriting system approval but may qualify for FHA Loan.
+- There are many times where a VA mortgage borrower may not qualify for a VA Loan due to not getting an automated underwriting system approval but may qualify for FHA Loan

 Student Loans And Debt To Income Ratios